-Ion Trewin, Literary Director of the Booker Prize Foundation, discusses the Man Booker Prize.
+Ion Trewin, Literary Director of the Booker Prize Foundation, discusses the Man Booker Prize in 2013.

 The winner of the Man Booker Prize receives £50,000 and, like all the shortlisted authors, a cheque for £2,500 and a designer bound copy of their book.
 Fulfilling one of the objectives of the prize - to encourage the widest possible readership for the best in literary fiction - the winner and the shortlisted authors now enjoy a dramatic increase in book sales worldwide.

 Previous winners of the Man Booker Prize can be viewed in Explore the Archive.

 For more information on the Man Booker Prize, please read our Frequently Asked Questions.